submision222/Tool_CVCES/README.md

 -- CVCES-frontend, the packaged front-end files
 -- CVCES-backend-1.0-SNAPSHOT.jar, the packaged back-end jar file

-To deploy this tool, simply place the folders "nginx-1.22.1" and "CVCES" in the local computer's path "C:".
+To deploy this tool, simply place the folders "nginx-1.22.1" and "CVCES" in the local computer's path "C:/".

 The process to start the tool is as follows: